NawattY/nestjs-starter/doc/ARCHITECTURE.md

 ## 9. Prisma Usage Rules

-- Modules MUST NOT use Prisma directly
+- Modules MUST NOT use Prisma directly in Services (Use Datasource Adapter)
-- Business Layer MAY use Prisma
+- Business Layer MAY use Prisma (Read-Only)
 - Infrastructure Layer implements PrismaService
-- Datasource (in module) can define its own Prisma adapters if needed
+- Datasource (in module) defines Prisma adapters for Writes/Reads

 ---